xdevelnet-unmaintained/xuf/README.md

 ] numbers
 ```
 #### Unreadable binary data will (should) be escaped, but you may wish to store it as is for some cases.
 Declare array, which points to data right AFTER array declaration and elements numbers should represend number of RAW bytes stored.
-Use "below" keyword for that purpose.
+Use "below" keyword for that purpose:
 ```
 below [91] weird_data